sweeneychris/TheiaSfM/docs/source/building.rst

 3. `eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ is used extensively for doing nearly all the matrix and linear algebra operations.

-4. `ImageMagick <http://www.imagemagick.org/>`_ is used to read and write image files.
+4. `OpenImageIO <https://sites.google.com/site/openimageio/home>`_ is used to read and write image files.
+It is recommended to install version 1.6 or higher.

 5. `Ceres Solver <https://code.google.com/p/ceres-solver/>`_ is a library for solving non-linear least squares problems.
 In particular, Theia uses it for Bundle Adjustment.

 **NOTE**: Theia also depends on the following libraries, but they are included in the installation of Ceres so it is likely that you do not need to reinstall them.

 6. `google-glog <http://code.google.com/p/google-glog>`_ is used for error checking and logging.
 Ceres needs glog version 0.3.1 or later.
 Version 0.3 (which ships with Fedora 16) has a namespace bug which prevents Ceres from building.

 7. `gflags <http://code.google.com/p/gflags>`_ is a library for processing command line flags.
 It is used by some of the examples and tests.

 Make sure all of these libraries are installed properly before proceeding.
 Improperly installing any of these libraries can cause Theia to not build.